Significant-Gravitas/AutoGPT/docs/share_logs.md

 You can name your tag any way you want.

 #### How to add a tag
-1. Click on the "plus" button on the left from the logs folder name
+1. Click on the "plus" button on the left from the logs folder name.

 ![E2b tag button](./imgs/e2b-tag-button.png)

-2. Type the name of a new tag
+2. Type the name of a new tag.

-3. Select the severity
+3. Select the severity.

 ![E2b new tag](./imgs/e2b-new-tag.png)